EngineHub/WorldEditDocs/source/usage/tools/tools.rst

     /tree [type]

 This tool will generate a tree of the chosen type when you right click a block.
-Note that it uses Minecraft's tree generator, and has the same limitations - it will not generate trees on unplantable blocks, or through solid blocks above (unless the tree would normally be able to gross there).
+Note that it uses Minecraft's tree generator, and has the same limitations - it will not generate trees on unplantable blocks, or through solid blocks above (unless the tree would normally be able to grow there).

 Floating tree remover
 ---------------------